 Advice for parents of young children

-London Fire Brigade offers a range of services and information aimed at young children, including the education and games section of this website.
+We offer a range of services and information aimed at young children, including the games and education section of this website.

 Measures to keep your children safe

 - Don’t leave children on their own in a room where there is a fire risk

 - Never let them play near the oven and hob

 - Keep matches, lighters, candles and tea lights out of reach of children or in a locked cupboard